Buying a Car with No Credit

 Table of Contents

-ToggleLast year, my friend Tia walked into a dealership with zero credit history.
+ToggleLast year, my friend Tia walked into a dealership with zero credit.
 The salesperson’s face?
 Priceless.
 But guess what?
 Two hours later, she drove home in her dream car (her dreams are modest 😊).

 Here’s the thing: you don’t need perfect (or even ANY) credit to buy a car.
 You just need to know your options.